 Interesting Battle of the Wilderness Facts

-Union Army and Confederate Army fought in Virginia in May and June of 1864.
-This campaign would result in driving the Confederate forces back to their capital of
+- The Battle of the Wilderness was the first battle of General Grant's offensive dubbed the Overland Campaign.
+This campaign resulted in a series of battles between the Union Army and Confederate Army fought in Virginia in May and June of 1864.
+This campaign would result in driving the Confederate forces back to their capital of Richmond Virginia.

 Battle of the Wilderness Timeline

 - The Union Army crossed the Rapidan River in Northern Virginia heading south on May 4th of 1864.

 - General Lee moved his forces into the dense forest area dubbed the Wilderness where he planned to confront the advancing Union Army.

 - On the morning of May 5th of 1864 Union forces launched an attack against the Confederates on the Orange Turnpike.

 - Fierce fighting went on throughout the day on May 5th; by nightfall neither side had gained an advantage.

 - By the morning of May 6th both sides had rushed reinforcements to the battlefield.

 - On the morning of May 6th the Union Army launched an attack along the Plank Road which was at first successful but then halted by Confederate reinforcements.
 This was followed later in the day by a Confederate attack and then a second Union attack; all of which were unsuccessful at breaking through the enemy's lines.